kaim-eng/BrainPlus/DESIGN_DOC.md

 ## 1. Executive Summary

-### 1.1 What is SecondBrain?
+### 1.1 What is BrainPlus?

-SecondBrain is a **privacy-first browser extension** that serves as an AI-powered knowledge management system.
+BrainPlus is a **privacy-first browser extension** that serves as an AI-powered knowledge management system.
 It captures and organizes your browsing history locally using machine learning embeddings for semantic search, while optionally providing personalized deal recommendations based on aggregated interest signals.

 **Core Value Propositions:**
-- 🧠 **Local-First "Second Brain"** - Store and search your browsing history semantically
+- 🧠 **Local-First "BrainPlus"** - Store and search your browsing history semantically
 - 🔒 **Privacy-Preserving** - All content stays on your device, never uploaded to servers
 - 💰 **Optional Rewards** - Earn points by sharing aggregated interests (not browsing history)
 - 🎯 **Intelligent Deals** - Get personalized recommendations without compromising privacy